PaulLerner/ViQuAE/EXPERIMENTS.rst

 Zhiguo Wang, Patrick Ng, Xiaofei Ma, Ramesh Nallap- ati, and Bing Xiang.
 2019.
 Multi-passage BERT: A Globally Normalized BERT Model for Open- domain Question Answering.
-In Proceedings of the 2019 Conference on Empirical Methods in Natu- ral Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP), pages 5878–5882, Hong Kong, China.
+In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP), pages 5878–5882, Hong Kong, China.
 Association for Computational Linguistics.